RegioneER/rer.bandi/README.txt

 ============

 rer.bandi is a product for announcements.
-It is a folderish content (like rer.folderish_content) and it allows to set some infos about the announcement like the deadline to participate or the closing date.
+It's a folderish content (like `rer.structured_content <pypi.python.org/pypi/rer.structured_content>`_ ) and it allows to set some infos about the announcement like the deadline to participate or the closing date.

 Composition
 ===========

 Folder deepening
 -----------------
-Like rer.folderish_content, it has a special folder type called "Folder Deepening" that allows to manage some extra infos or attachment that should be shown in the announcement's view.
+Like in **rer.structured_content**, it has a special folder type called "*Folder Deepening*" that allows to manage some extra infos or attachment that should be shown in the announcement's view.

 Topic criterias
 ----------------